 BSc in Manufacturing Systems and Manufacturing Management, 1994

-I am currently teaching the following Masters courses at Cardiff University:
+I am currently teaching the following courses at the University of Exeter:

-In the past I have taught the following courses at Cardiff University:
+I have also taught the following courses at Cardiff University:

-I have also taught the following courses at Boston University, USA:
+I taught the following courses at Boston University, USA:

 I have recently developed a 1-2 day course for Exec-Ed delivery entitled “Setting the cadence of your pacemaker”.
 The course shows you how to use dynamic value stream mapping to solve the bullwhip problem.
 Topics covered include: replenishment strategy selection, forecasting, designing replenishment decisions, detailed scheduling, and supplier MRP.
 If you are interested in this type of training please contact me.